moon6pence/Euler.jl/README.md

 Euler.jl
 ========

-Project Euler with julia language
+Project Euler (https://projecteuler.net/) with julia language.

+It will be good exercise and example.